B2MSolutions/apidocs/source/includes/_queries.md

 Returns the counts per grouping provided.
 Eg: If a the standard [Device Events Stats](#device-events-stats) query returns `6` devices based on the query, the addition of the `group` parameter allows the counts to be grouped by this field.

-In the examples case we have grouped by the `deviceInfo.serialNumber` field so you will receive the `deviceRebooted` count per `deviceInfo.serialNumber`.
+In the examples case we have grouped by the `deviceInfo.serialNumber` and `deviceInfo.group` field so you will receive the `deviceRebooted` count per `deviceInfo.serialNumber` and `deviceInfo.group`.

+Grouping is limited to 2 `group` definitions.

 ### Available Fields
 | Field   | Type                | Description                 |